Yonle/taichi.db/README.md

 ![taichi.db logo](https://cdn.glitch.com/fd41d1c0-05df-4445-b6b4-275daa0a6f28%2F20201202_181053.png?v=1606907546345)
 A quick, simple, and Realtime database manager build with JSON wrapper and easy for use.
 ## ☯ Feature
- - Lightweight, Quick, and Realtime Database Manager,
+ - Quick, Lightweight, Simple, and Realtime Database Manager,
  - Build with 0 Dependencies,
  - Easy to use,
  - Open Source!